cxx226/cxx226.github.io/index.md

 ## About Me

-I'm currently a fifth-year Ph.D student advised by Prof. Ya-Qin Zhang at the Institute for AI Industry Research(AIR) & Department of Computer Science and Technology, Tsinghua University.
-Previously, I obtained my Bachelor's degree from Tsinghua University.
-My research interests span the areas of computer vision and graphics, especially inverse rendering, 3D scene understanding, and 3D AIGC.
+I am currently a fifth-year Ph.D. student advised by Prof. Ya-Qin Zhang at the Institute for AI Industry Research (AIR) and the Department of Computer Science and Technology, Tsinghua University.
+I previously obtained my Bachelor's degree from Tsinghua University.
+My research interests span computer vision and graphics, with a particular focus on inverse rendering, 3D scene understanding, and 3D AIGC.
+I am actively seeking postdoctoral opportunities starting in Fall 2026.

 ## Research Interests